saganawski/microservice-tts/README.md

 ## Features
 - **File validation** – Verifies incoming uploads and stores valid files in the `ORIGINAL_BUCKET_NAME` S3 bucket, rejecting unsupported file types
-- **File transformation** – Downloads validated files, splits them into 4 kB chunks and uploads each chunk to `CHUNK_BUCKET_NAME` for downstream text-to-speech processing
+- **File transformation** – Downloads validated files, sends them to the Mistral API (mocked) for parsing into chunks, and uploads each chunk to `CHUNK_BUCKET_NAME` for downstream text-to-speech processing
 - **Text-to-speech generation** – Placeholder Lambda module designed to convert text chunks to audio files
 - **Notifications** – Sends a simple notification after processing completes